 Welcome!
 We are glad you want to use Chameleon for your Computer Science experiments.
 We will get you on your way in these 3 easy steps.

-As part of the process of creating an account you will need to agree to the Chameleon terms and conditions.
-If you are eligible, as part of creating an account you may also request PI status, which means that you will be able to create and lead Chameleon projects (see below).
+As part of creating an account you may request PI status, which means that you will be able to create and lead Chameleon projects (see Step 2 below).